kubernetes/enhancements/keps/sig-node/3695-pod-resources-for-dra/README.md

 ###### What specific metrics should inform a rollback?

-`pod_resources_endpoint_errors_get` - but only with feature gate `PodResourcesGet` enabled.
+`pod_resources_endpoint_errors_get` - but only with feature gate `KubeletPodResourcesGet` enabled.
 Otherwise the API will always return a known error.

 ###### Were upgrade and rollback tested?
 Was the upgrade->downgrade->upgrade path tested?